markjprice/cs10dotnet6/errata.md

 In Exercise 2.3, I say, "create a console application project named Exercise02".
 I should have said, "create a console application project named Exercise03".

+## Page 179 - Understanding the call stack

+In Step 8, I say to run the console app.
+Unless you need to step through your code to debug it, you should always run your code without the debugger attached.
+In this case it is especially important not to attach the debugger because if you do, then it will catch the exception and show it in a GUI dialog box instead of outputting it as shown in the book.

 <!---
 ## Conflicting build servers for Omnisharp with Visual Studio Code